 |Ibuprofen may be given after the operation but at the doctors’ discretion.||Do not give any pain relief medicines without checking with a doctor as some salts may double-up with prescribed medication.|

 |Local anesthetic lozenges can also be used by older children to supplement pain relief.|

 - Paracetamol (PCM) can be given every four to six hours as directed with a maximum of four doses per 24 hours

-Do you need to seek urgent medical attention after your kid’s Tonsillectomy?
+When to seek urgent medical attention after Tonsillectomy?

-Call your doctor or the hospital immediately if your child:
+Call your doctor or the hospital immediately if you:

-- has red blood in their nose or mouth
+- have red blood in their nose or mouth

-- has increased throat pain which is not relieved by medication
+- have increased throat pain which is not relieved by medication

-- is nauseous or vomiting with no sign of relief
+- having a feeling of nausea or vomiting with no sign of relief

 A review or a follow up will be advised by the doctor for your child after the surgical procedure.
 The same will be performed on an outpatient basis.
 If you have any concerns before the review, schedule a follow-up with the surgeon.
 An ENT specialist is the best person to share the exact answer to you.